paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-054-commercial-engagement-through-ocean-technology.md

 (1) convene and consult the Unmanned Maritime Systems Ocean Technology Coordinating Committee established under [section 4102(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section4102/b&num=0&edition=prelim); and

 (2) consult with the heads of other offices of the Administration, the academic sector, and developers and manufacturers of unmanned maritime systems to conduct the assessments under subsection (a).

+### Statutory Notes

+#### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60 substituted “Assistant Administrator of the National Oceanic and Atmospheric Administration for” for “Director of the Office of”.

 <a id="section-4104"></a>